Jimmy Mulville

-James Thomas Mulville (born 5 January 1955) is an English comedian, comedy writer, producer and television presenter.
+James Thomas Mulville (born 5 January 1955) is an English actor, comedian, comedy writer, producer and television presenter.
 He is best known for co-founding (in 1986) the British independent television production company Hat Trick Productions with Denise O'Donoghue and Rory McGrath (who left in 1992).
 In 2003, Mulville and O'Donoghue, as co-founders of Hat Trick, were listed in The Observer as two of the 50 funniest people in Britain.

 Early career

 Brought up in Walton, Liverpool, Mulville attended Alsop High School, a local comprehensive.
 He began his career as an actor and writer for the Cambridge Footlights, whilst reading French and Classics at Jesus College, Cambridge.

 At Cambridge, Mulville met Rory McGrath with whom he both performed and wrote.
 He became president of Cambridge Footlights in 1977 and after graduating, went on to work for BBC Radio comedy for four years, producing shows such as Injury Time (1980–1982) and Radio Active, before moving to television in 1984 as script editor and producer of Alas Smith and Jones.